thewca/wca-regulations-january-2026/wca-regulations.md

 - A4) Starting the solve:
     - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the speedsolving timer.
 The competitor's palms must be facing down, and located on the side of the timer that is closer to the competitor.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle while starting the solve.
 Penalty: time penalty (+2 seconds).
-    - A4d) If a speedsolving timer is in use, the competitor should keep their hands on the timer until they see the timer ready indicator.
-Indicator details are included in the [Approved Timers List](link).
+    - A4d) If a speedsolving timer is in use, the competitor should keep their hands on the timer until the timer is ready to start.
 The timer is started when the competitor removes their hand(s) from the timer.
 The competitor starts the solve by starting the timer.
         - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).
         - A4d1+) [CLARIFICATION] If the inspection took exactly 15 seconds (i.e. 15.00), the time penalty (+2 seconds) must be applied.
         - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the attempt (DNF).